 Use cases:

-- Integrating transcripts with CMS, databases, or AI tools
+- Integration with CMS, databases, AI tools

-- Storing metadata alongside transcript text
+- Storing metadata alongside text

-- API-based workflows
+- API workflows

 Pros:

-- ✅ Easy to parse programmatically
+- Easy to parse

 Cons:

-- ❌ Not human-readable without formatting
+- Not human-readable without formatting

 How to Export Transcripts from VidNotes

-VidNotes supports multiple export formats to fit any workflow.
-Here's how to export transcripts:
+VidNotes supports multiple formats for any workflow.

-Step-by-Step Export Process
+Step-by-Step Export

-- Click "Export": Look for the export or share button (typically in the top-right corner)
+- Click "Export."
+Look for the export or share button (usually top-right)

-- Select your format:
+- Pick your format:

-- SRT: For video subtitles
+- SRT: for video subtitles

-- VTT: For web video players
+- VTT: for web video players

-- TXT: For plain text
+- TXT: for plain text

-- PDF: For sharing read-only documents
+- PDF: for read-only sharing

-- DOCX: For editing in Word or Google Docs
+- DOCX: for editing in Word or Google Docs

 Export Options by Platform